QMH-HAEM/BBMS3004_AML/index.md

 In this session. we will build a toy bioinformatic pipeline to get a feel of what it is like to practice bioinformatics using Linux.
 Our platform will be [Azure Lab Services](https://labs.azure.com/), which is a Microsoft cloud computing platform.

 This session does not assume any Linux command-line skills from you.
-We will try to learn Linux command-line skills on-the-fly while we learn how to build bioinformatic pipeline.
+We will try to learn a few important Linux commands on-the-fly while we learn how to build our toy bioinformatic pipeline.

 ### GATK Best Practice for Somatic SNVs and Indels